HoshinoTented/mirai-rs/.github/ISSUE_TEMPLATE/bug-report.md

 Please replace the default value according to your environment information -->
 * The rust version you currently used: 1.47.0
-* The mirai-rs version which appears bugs: 0.1.1
+* The mirai-rs version with bugs: 0.1.1
 * Your code:
 <!--
-The code must be quoted by three '`'!
-If not, your issue will be deleted without thinking.
+⚠WARNING: The code must be quoted by three '`'!
+Otherwise, your issue will be DELETED.> -->
--->
 ```
 // your code here